Sasnava

-Sasnava is a small town in Marijampolė County, in southwestern Lithuania.
+Sasnava is a town in Marijampolė County, in southwestern Lithuania.
 At the 2011 census, it had a population of 546.
 It is on the confluence of the Sasna River and its tributary, the Šešupė.

+The name of the town comes from the river name Sasnà.
+The coat of arms of Sasnava was created according to this version.
+Another version claims that the Sasna stream comes from the Lithuanian word "susna" - which means decayed, withered.